androidessence/androidessence.com/guest-author.md

 ## Pull Requests

 Once you've done all that, commit your code and [submit a pull request](https://help.github.com/articles/about-pull-requests/) to the main repository.
 From there I will be reviewing all new content, and merging it myself.
 I will also handle updating the website once posts are merged.
 If you have specific concerns about a post going live on a certain date, or any other considerations, please leave them in your PR comments.

+## Aside

+This guest author page was rolled out on October 21, 2017.
+There is currently no support for individual author pages, but is slated as an update for the future.
+If you follow all of the steps above, though, your posts will be retroactively included in these pages whenever they're created.